zh0glikk/containers/README.md

 ### Building from scratch

-Since the image depends on itself, the question which arise is how this all started.
+Since the image depends on itself, the question which arises is how this all started.
 The initial containers have been created using the tarballs provided by the Arch Linux ARM project.
 I used the following steps to bootstrap for each
 architecture:

 ```
-sudo tar xvzf ArchLinuxARM-armv7-latest.tar.gz -C tmp-arch
-sudo tar cf ArchLinuxARM-armv7-latest.tar -C tmp-arch/ .
+gzip -d ArchLinuxARM-armv7-latest.tar.gz
-docker import ArchLinuxARM-armv7-latest.tar agners/armv7-archlinux:latest
+docker import ArchLinuxARM-armv7-latest.tar lopsided/archlinux-arm32v7:latest
 ```

 ## Credits